gcallah/Rationalism/Yarvin/yarvin.md

 is quite consistent.
 It fits in a Latin motto, salus populi suprema lex: the health of the people is the supreme law."
 (https://graymirror.substack.com/p/policies-of-the-deep-right)
-Or, consider this: "The largest existential risk facing humanity is the present global political order." (https://graymirror.substack.com/p/do-not-punch-rationalists)
+And: "The largest existential risk facing humanity is the present global political order." (https://graymirror.substack.com/p/do-not-punch-rationalists)

 These are clearly statements of moral concern about our current situation.